lenchv/stage-2/public/static/assets/lessons/development-lifecycle-in-github/lesson-2.md

         <div class="message__scene">
           <em>(raising his hand into the air, Ryu’s hand is engulfed in <span style="color: orange; font-weight: bold;">🔥flame</span>, and he brings it <span style="color: black; font-weight: bold;">⚡cr-r-r-r-rashing</span> down to the ground, splitting the Earth in two as a hot knife would cut through butter)</em>
         </div>
-        <p><strong>I need a website.</strong></p>
+        <p><strong>I need my own video game.</strong></p>
         <div class="message__scene" onmouseenter="document.getElementById('flute').play()" onmouseleave="document.getElementById('flute').pause()">
           <em>(in the distance, a Japanese flute plays a gentle melody)</em>
           <audio id="flute">
             <source src="https://volodymyrkushnir.com/assets/sounds/rodrigo-rodriguez-shakuhachi-flute.mp3" type="audio/mpeg">
           </audio>
         </div>
-        <p>My master tells me that it’s necessary to promote my “brand image.”
-I have no idea what he means by that - but then again, I am not one to question his wisdom.
-I am sure, in time, the “traffic” I will acquire through this website will bring me great strength in the battles to come.</p>
+        <p>My master tells me that it’s necessary to promote my “brand image”.
+I have no idea what he means by that, but then again, I am not one to question his wisdom.
+I am sure, in time, the “fanbase” I will acquire through this video game will bring me great strength in the battles to come.</p>
         <div class="message__scene">
           <em>(Ryu once again turns his gaze upon you)</em>
         </div>